EmanuelCaires/TheJungle/README.md

 + Now the website is now live on https://emanuelcaires.github.io/wordgame/
 + If any changes are required, they can be done, commited and pushed to GitHub and the changes will be updated.

-# Testing
+## Testing

-I feel that the site has hit the goals required by all parties.
++ I feel that the site has hit the goals required by all parties.
 The site responds nicely to all different screen sizes, the images look clean and sharp on all device sizes with very little,

-&nbsp;

 + During the validation process of my HTML and  CSS, I encountered a few minors issues that required attention.
 After making the necessary amendments, I revalidated the HTML and CSS it successfully passed without any errors.

     - HTML (index.html) validator [results]("https://validator.w3.org/")